Kehrlann/carvel-demo/slides/slides.md

 1. GitOps and Package Management

 ---
-# Disclaimer 📄

-🔭 This is an overview, very partial

-🧑‍💻I'm more of a "Developer", not much of an "Operator"

----
 # What's carvel?

 🏖️ CNCF **Sandbox** project

-> Carvel provides a set of reliable, single-purpose, composable tools that aid in your application
-> building, configuration, and deployment to Kubernetes.
+> Carvel provides a set of reliable, single-purpose, composable tools that aid in your application building, configuration, and deployment to Kubernetes.

 ---
 # Carvel tools